 Veronica Oliver received her Bachelor of Music Therapy from Acadia University.
 She has a rich background in opera and Western art song and is passionate about the potential therapeutic effects of opera.
 Folk rituals pertaining to death are another of her research interests, and she seeks to understand how the voice is used to honour the dead and create a space for sacred holistic connections.
 Veronica hopes to research the portrayal of women’s grief in opera, as well as the social influences of opera in twentieth century culture and opera’s effects on how women grieve.
 Combining this research with her music therapy background, she ultimately seeks to explore how opera and Western art song can be integrated therapeutically for those nearing the end of life.

 Originally from Topeka, Kansas, Karen Mize Berglander (She/They) completed a dual BA in German and Music, with an emphasis in voice, at the College of Saint Benedict and pursued an MA in Musicology at the University of Denver.
-They are an active performer and served as supplemental chorus for the Colorado Symphony in addition to their involvement with academic choirs, opera workshops, and the University of Denver’s gamelan and kathak dance ensembles.
-Karen’s research examines experiences and expressions of femininity and queerness in the North American DIY punk scene and aims to tackle those issues from both an academic and activist approach.
+They are an active performer, serving as a member of the supplemental chorus for the Colorado Symphony, as well as singing in academic choirs, opera workshops, and the University of Denver’s gamelan and kathak dance ensembles.
+Karen’s research examines experiences and expressions of femininity and queerness in the North American DIY punk scene and aims to tackle those issues from both academic and activist perspectives.
 As an activist, Karen is particularly interested in the role that DIY performance venues play as safe spaces and the ways these venues can be utilized as a point for community outreach among at-risk populations.

 Christian Dauble is from Dunedin, Florida.
 They began studying the Highland bagpipe at the age of twelve under Pipe Major Sandy Keith, as part of Dunedin’s Scottish Arts program.
 They went on to complete a BA in Music and a BS in Anthropology at Florida State University.
 During their time at FSU, they continued to study the bagpipe as well as the Chinese guzheng and Balinese gamelan gong kebyar.
 Christian has recently completed the master’s program in ethnomusicology at Memorial.
 They are interested in studying the performance practice of the classical Ceòl Mór music of the Highland pipe, along with issues of identity and nationalism within the broader piping community.